-NEWARK, N.J., Feb.
-6, 2012 -- On December 15, 2011, the Honorable Susan D. Wigenton, U.S.D.J., granted final approval of a class action settlement in the lawsuit Chris Doering, et al. v.
-MEGA Brands, Inc., et al., Civil Action No. 2:08-CV-1750 (SDW) (MCA).
-Defendants MEGA Brands, Inc., et al. agreed to settle legal claims surrounding certain Magnet Toy products, many of which were subject to recalls instituted by MEGA Brands in cooperation with the Consumer Products Safety Commission ("C.P.S.C.").
+NEWARK, N.J., Sept.
+30, 2011 -- On August 17, 2011, the Honorable Susan D. Wigenton, U.S.D.J., preliminarily approved a proposed class action settlement in the lawsuit Chris Doering, et al. v.
+MEGA Brands, Inc., et al., Civil Action No. 2:08-CV-1750 (SDW) (MCA), Defendants MEGA Brands, Inc., et al. have agreed to settle legal claims surrounding certain Magnet Toy products, many of which were subject to recalls instituted by MEGA Brands in cooperation with the Consumer Products Safety Commission (CPSC).
 Plaintiffs in the lawsuit alleged that certain "Magnet Toys" (as defined in the parties' agreement to settle the action) contained defective magnets, and sought a refund of all monies paid.
 This lawsuit did not allege any personal injury claims.
 Defendants have denied any and all liability.
 However, the parties have agreed to settle the matter to avoid the expense and resources that would be needed for further litigation.

 Class Members do not need to do anything to stay in the Class; however, they must submit a claim form to receive cash benefits.
-Class Members will have until February 15, 2012 to submit a claim.
+Class Members will have up to 60 days after the Settlement becomes final to submit a claim.
+Those wishing to object or exclude themselves from the Settlement must do so no later than February 15, 2012.

-Jack Reise of Robbins Geller Rudman & Dowd LLP and Laurence King of Kaplan Fox & Kilsheimer LLP represent plaintiffs as Settlement Class Counsel.
+Jack Reise of Robbins Geller Rudman & Dowd LLP and Laurence King of Kaplan Fox & Kilsheimer LLP have been appointed as plaintiffs' Settlement Class Counsel.
 Scott Louis Weber of Patton Boggs LLP represents Defendants.
-Judge Wigenton also awarded fees and expenses to Settlement Class Counsel, as well as incentive awards to the individuals who brought the lawsuit.
-Those amounts are being paid separately by the Defendants and will not be deducted from the Settlement relief available to Class members.
+If approved, Defendants will pay fees, costs, and expenses of Settlement Class Counsel, as well as incentive awards to the individuals who brought the lawsuit.
+Those amounts will be paid separately by the Defendants and not be deducted from the proposed Settlement relief available to Class members.